wolkykim/qlibc/README.md

 ## Looking for people to work with.

 We're looking for people who want to work together to develop and improve qLibc.
-Currently, we have high demands on following areas.
+Currently, we have high demand in the following areas.

 * Automated testing
 * Documentation.